turingschool/backend-curriculum-site/module1/lessons/number_systems.markdown

   * 16^2 = 256
   * 16^3 = 4096

-*Comprehension*: What's the decimal equivalent of the maximum value represented by six hex digits?
+*Comprehension*: What is the highest value of a 6 digit hex number?
+What's the decimal equivalent of this number?

 ### Base-8 (octal)